ayberkarici/orti/README.md

-# Orti - Collaborative Calendar for Partners
+# Orti. - Collaborative Calendar for Partners

 A real-time shared calendar system built for indie makers and business partners to collaborate efficiently.